githubgphl/gphl-abstract-beamline/README.md

 Global Phasing, among others, has been interested in bucking that trend by creating combined capabilities for the fast design of optimal strategies and the direct supervision of their execution on an actual beamline.
-GPhL's approach is to aim for a full "third-party design and control" capability rather for than separate add-on programs that would need to be invoked by local software on each specific beamline or group of beamlines running under the BCS.
+GPhL's approach has been to aim for a full "third-party design and control" capability rather for than separate add-on programs that would need to be invoked by local software on each specific beamline or group of beamlines running under the BCS.